appscode/blog/content/post/stash-v2023.01.05/index.md

 - stash
 ---

-We are announcing Stash `v2023.01.05` which includes a few bug fixes and improvements.
+We are announcing Stash `v2023.01.05` which includes a bug fix and few improvements.
 You can find the complete changelog [here](https://github.com/stashed/CHANGELOG/blob/master/releases/v2023.01.05/README.md).
 In this post, we are going to highlight the changes.

 ### Bug Fixes

 - Fixed a bug for which the temporary volume created by Stash was not updating correctly ([#1498](https://github.com/stashed/stash/pull/1498)).
-- Fixed a bug that was causing null pointer exception while checking for the license ([#1497](https://github.com/stashed/stash/pull/1497)).

 ### Improvments

 - We have added `stash` prefix to the temporary volume to prevent overwriting to existing volume with the name `tmp-dir` ([#196](https://github.com/stashed/apimachinery/pull/196)).
 We have also added this prefix to the cache directory.

 - We have added `stash` prefix in the output directory for addons to match with the mount path of the temporary volume ([#289](https://github.com/stashed/installer/pull/289)).

 ## What Next?